donbonifacio/blog/content/post/scale-engineering-teams.md

 Within the Tribe, we have 2 types of places a tribe member can be: in the Launchpad or in a Mission.

-The Launchpad is the physical place were all the Engineers, Project Managers, Product Designers, Researchers and Data Analysts that are not on mission are.
-In the Launchpad, Project Managers, Product Designers, Researchers and Data Analysts prepare the next missions, investigating and preparing what, on product terms, makes sense to tackle next.
+The Launchpad is the physical place were all the Engineers, Product Managers, Product Designers, Researchers and Data Analysts that are not on mission are.
+In the Launchpad, Product Managers, Product Designers, Researchers and Data Analysts prepare the next missions, investigating and preparing what, on product terms, makes sense to tackle next.
 This, of course, is aligned with the global product strategy and company objectives for that year.
 Engineers, while in the